Blizaine/SlingRING/README.md

 # SlingRING

-Welcome to SlingRING - an innovative, open-source web application designed to streamline and simplify the process of controlling and accessing various AI applications on your system.
-Built with flexibility and efficiency in mind, SlingRING is purpouse built to offer a user-friendly interface for AI app process management, logging capabilities, and URL handling, all accessible through a simple Gradio web interface.
+Welcome to SlingRING - an innovative, open-source web application designed to streamline and simplify the process of controlling and accessing various AI applications on your local system.
+There are so many great open-source AI applications that will run locally, on a machine with a powerful GPU, but they often only present the user with access via a localhost web UI.
+And while the Web UI can be configured for remote access, what happens when you want to switch the application that is running on your machine but you are not at home? or maybe just sitting on the couch?
+This is why I built this application.
+I wanted to be able to launch, stop, and reset Automatic1111 from my iPhone.
+But also be able to access FaceFusion ComfyUI, or Stable Video, when I have an idea pop into my head.
+Built with flexibility and efficiency in mind, SlingRING is purpose-built to offer a user-friendly interface for AI apps with management, logging capabilities, and URL handling, all accessible through a simple Gradio web interface.

 ## Features